eddydg/peerflix/README.md

 usage:

 	peerflix "magnet" -w en --vlc
-		# VLC starts when the file is downloaded
+	# VLC starts when the file is ready to stream

+---

-# peerflix
+# official peerflix (options are the same)

 Streaming torrent client for Node.js